Skip to content

 Course Topics

 What does it mean to think economically?
-Has this way of thinking changed over the course of history, and what challenges does it face today?
-The course explores these and similar questions, paying particular attention to the basic principles and standards that guide this way of thinking in its decisions.
-Modern technology has radically changed the conditions for production, work, transport, communication, and consumption, among other things, with technically produced, distributed, and used energy being of immense importance, as is increasingly the case with artificial intelligence.
-Their effects are evident not only in economic phenomena such as competition and innovation, but also in areas such as the environment and, not least, climate change.
-What economic thinking is appropriate and necessary here, and what should economic measures be guided by today?
+Has this way of thinking changed throughout history and what challenges does it face today?
+The course explores these and similar questions, paying particular attention to the fundamental principles and norms that guide this way of thinking in its decisions.
+Modern technology has radically changed the conditions for production, labour, transport, communication and consumption, among other things, with the technically generated, distributed and used energy being of immense importance, as is increasingly artificial intelligence.
+Its effects are not only evident in economic phenomena such as competition and innovation, but also in areas such as the environment and, not least, climate change.
+What kind of economic thinking is appropriate and necessary here, and what should economic measures be orientated towards today?
 The course attempts to develop a philosophical answer to this question.

 Teaching format